SleipRecx/react-web-development/README.md

 * faker
 * json-web-token
 * sweetalert2

-Documentation for all dependencies can be found at [https://www.npmjs.com/](https://www.npmjs.com/)
+For more information about our dependencies look them up at  [https://www.npmjs.com/](https://www.npmjs.com/)